gofiber/docs/guide/error-handling.md

     app.Use(recover.New())

     app.Get("/", func(c *fiber.Ctx) error {
-        panic("This panic is catched by fiber")
+        panic("This panic is caught by fiber")
     })

     log.Fatal(app.Listen(":3000"))